langfranklin/randomdraw/README.md

 # randomdraw
-Streamlit app to randomly draw groups of 2 for a cooking evening with 6 named participants.
+Streamlit app to randomly draw groups of 2 for a personal cooking evening with 6 named participants. (not maintained!)